RaresAnghel08/rmi-website/content/contest/vm.md

 no_header: true
 ---

-{{< section title="Virtual Machines" link="/../vms/rmi-image-v1.1.zip" >}}
+{{< section title="Virtual Machine" link="/../vms/rmi-image-v1.1.zip" >}}

 We prepared a Linux based Virtual Machine to provide a ready-to-use contest environment for contestants, with development environments, compilers, debuggers, terminal multiplexers, and auto-snapshotting for fault-tolerance.
 The virtual machine also uses the same compiler version as the contest server.

 **Contestants are not required to use the Virtual Machine!** However, we encourage you to do so.

-However, **contestants from countries or areas where proctoring is not possible due to disease control laws MUST use this virtual machine**.
 The virtual machine has a read-only root partition, and the contestant user does not have `sudo` priviledges.
 The VM is based on [NixOS](https://nixos.org).

 The virtual machine includes the following software: